• Skip to Content

 The Associate in Arts for Transfer (AA-T) in Philosophy offers a challenging opportunity to explore how to learn and you will learn about your potential contributions within our world.
 This challenging and exciting endeavor can help us make sense of the events taking place in the world around us.
 Most of all, by studying philosophy, you will learn about yourself.
 Studying philosophy provides students with invaluable skills transferable to nearly all vocations.
 The law states that students will have guaranteed admission to a California State University (CSU) campus upon successful completion of the specified program requirements.

-To earn this AA-T degree, students must complete the following Associate Degree for Transfer requirements:
+To earn this Philosophy AA-T degree, students must meet the following requirements:

 Course List